 You would have guessed by now, the diet would consist of a lot of fish and tofu – soy based products.
 Surprisingly, their traditional diet is rich in carbs with 70% sweet potatoes followed by 12% rice and the remainder with vegetables, fruits and 1% egg or meat.

-Above is a scientific study on the Diet of the world’s longest lived people.
-And you can clearly see 70% of their diet is carbs – Sweet potatoes.
-You may wonder if the diet is too high on carbs but Purple Sweet potatoes are rich in antioxidants, fiber and have a low glycemic index (GI) meaning that it doesn’t raise blood sugar levels.
+You may wonder if the diet is too high on carbs how can it be healthy.
+But here they consume purple sweet potatoes are rich in antioxidants, fiber and have a low glycemic index (GI) meaning that it doesn’t raise blood sugar levels.

 Popular vegetables specifically to mention Bitter melon, winter melon and herbs like ginger, turmeric.
 They consume ”Sanpin cha”, a popular tea which is a fermented tea flavored with Jasmine.
 It is high in antioxidants, promotes digestion and fatigue recovery.